 If a company has a high user adoption rate, it’s an indication that far more individuals are adopting the product than are abandoning it.
 That usually means the company is acquiring new users very efficiently.

 Take, for instance, a mobile gaming company that acquires users through online ads.
-If an increasing percentage of potential users who click the ads love the game and continue playing, the company will make more and more money off of the same advertising investment.
+If an increasing percentage of potential users who click the ads love the game and continue playing, the company will make more and more money off of the same initial advertising investment.

 Greater efficiency leads to greater growth.
 Popular measures of user growth such as app stickiness or vitality, for instance, are really just indicators that a company is acquiring users at a faster rate than it is losing them.
-High adoption means companies keep more of what they catch and are stickier and more vital.

 Companies with high user adoption rates enjoy: